BrainStormYourWayIn/sierra/README.md

 ![GitHub](https://img.shields.io/github/license/BrainStormYourWayIn/sierra?color=blue)
 [![Downloads](https://pepy.tech/badge/sierra)](https://pepy.tech/project/sierra)

-Sierra is a Python library to write HTML and CSS in pure Python using the DOM API in a simple yet elegant manner.
+Sierra is a Python library to write HTML/CSS/JS in pure Python in a simple yet elegant manner.

 Here are a few advantages of using Sierra over other Python libraries that use the DOM API: